2 Samuel 10:1–19 . . . Bible Study Summary with Videos and Questions

 “David Defeats the Ammonites, Then the Syrians”

-Chapter 10 prepares us for David's adultery with Bathsheba (ch.
-11, in our next summary) by giving us the historical context in which that sin took place.
+Chapter 10 prepares us for David's adultery with Bathsheba (highlighted in our next summary of ch.
+11) by giving us the historical context in which that sin took place.
 It also shows David's growing power that led to his sins.
 His increase in power had previously led to his sinful act of marrying Abigail (1 Samuel 25:39).
 Today's references to Israel's war with the Ammonites and Syrians frame the David and Bathsheba incident, giving the context for David's sins.

-This pair of military events must have taken place early in David's reign, probably after showing his goodness to Mephibosheth (ch.
-9, highlighted in this summary) for his father's sake.
+This pair of military events must have taken place early in David's reign, probably after showing his goodness to Mephibosheth (as shown in our ch.
+9 summary) for his father's sake.
 In this chapter's example of David's instance of showing kindness (Heb. hesed, v.
-2; cf. 9:1) to the Ammonites' King Hanun, who was a Gentile, we learn that his act of goodness was neither appreciated nor reciprocated.
+2; cf. 2 Sam.
+9:1) to the Ammonites' King Hanun, who was a Gentile, we learn that his act of goodness was neither appreciated nor reciprocated.
 The evidence for this is as follows.

 It may be helpful to our understanding of the events of this chapter to establish the background for what was about to happen, by calling attention to several relevant facts: First, the peoples and the places mentioned herein surround the nation Israel — they weren't distant places and peoples, but those near Israel, and they impacted Israel's past, present, and future.
 Second, these are peoples and places that occupied the territory that God gave to Israel (see Genesis 12:1–3; 13:14–18), which the Israelites had neither overcome nor possessed.
 Third, these weren't international super-powers but small kingdoms, much like city-states; to protect themselves and to promote their own interests, they had to enter into alliances with other small kingdoms.
 Fourth, we know from 7:1 that this was a time of relative peace.
 Fifth, David was acting on the basis of his promise, made in chapter 7, when he actively and aggressively set forth to subdue Israel's enemies and obtain the liberty and land that God had promised.